 A red card is given orally by management in a meeting between the teacher, the parents, and the student.
-Management decides the number of days that the students will be suspended for (max 5 days), in consultation with the management board of Floreer parent(s) and is evaluated after 6
+Management decides the number of days that the students will be suspended for (max 5 days), in consultation with the management board of Floreer.

-It is essential that all previous steps and behaviour have been recorded in Parnassus to justify suspending a
+It is essential that all previous steps and behaviour have been recorded in Parnassys to justify suspending a